dreeves/daylight/README.md

 ## Me coaxing Claude Sonnet 4.5 to make the initial version of this

+Following is pretty much the whole transcript (my side of it) of my dialog with Claude to get this into usable shape.
+Further work with Codebuff then ensued to get it usable at a stable URL, plus some additional improvements from Codebuff.
+According to TagTime, I've spent 11 hours and 15 minutes wrestling with LLMs to get this thing working.
+It started with the following not-entirely-coherent prompt and then down the rabbit hole I went...

-can you make a little tool that has slider for latitude and makes a graph with jan 1 to dec 31 on the x-axis and "dawn delta" on the y-axis, where dawn delta is defined like so: let w by the time of day of dawn on winter solstice for the given latitude. dawn delta for a given day of the year d is the difference, d-w.
+can you make a little tool that has a slider for latitude and makes a graph with jan 1 to dec 31 on the x-axis and "dawn delta" on the y-axis, where dawn delta is defined like so: let w be the time of day of dawn on winter solstice for the given latitude. dawn delta for a given day of the year d is the difference, d-w.

 _[version 1]_